A "Sour" Subject

 Lemons are usually smaller than grapefruit and are generally more sour than grapefruit.
 There is one exception to this, however.
 The Ponderosa lemon tree produces lemons that weigh approximately two pounds each!
 They have a very mild lemon flavor similar to the taste of the lemon flavor in lemonade.

 - Show the students a grapefruit and lemon.
 Pass the fruit around and have the students examine the shape, size, color, and smell of each fruit.

 - Tell the students they will be comparing and contrasting these two types of citrus fruits grown in California, Arizona, and Florida.

 - Pass out the Lemon & Grapefruit Venn Diagram and have students fill this out by comparing and contrasting what they notice while observing each fruit.

 - Project the Citrus Fruits Commodity Fact Sheet onto a large screen.
 Arrange the students so they can see and participate in a shared reading of the fact sheet.

 - Shared reading is an instructional strategy used by teachers as an interactive reading experience.
 Students join in or share the reading responsibilities on an enlarged text while guided and supported by an experienced reader or teacher.

-- After reading about citrus fruits, organize the students into small groups and have the groups work cooperatively to add more information to the Venn diagrams they began in the Interest Approach – Engagement.
+- After reading about citrus fruits, organize the students into small groups and have the groups work cooperatively to add more information to the Venn diagrams they began in the Engage section of this lesson.